 \subsection{Synchronous Transmissions}

-In low-power wireless networks, quickly flooding a message to the entire network has established itself has a simple and efficient method to provide communication, in contrast to slow, expensive routing solutions \cite{Istomin2015-RPL-actuation}.
+In low-power wireless networks, quickly flooding a message to the entire network has established itself as a simple and efficient method to provide communication.

-\textbf{Glossy.} Glossy is one of the pioneer works in synchronous transmissions \cite{Ferrari2011-Glossy}.
-Through tight synchronization (<~0.5~$\mu$s) and by sending identical data, Glossy provides network-wide broadcasts (or floods) with high reliability (>~99.9\%) and low power-consumption.
+\textbf{Glossy.} Glossy is among the pioneer works in synchronous transmissions \cite{Ferrari2011-Glossy}.
+Through tight synchronization ($<$~0.5~$\mu$s) and by sending identical data, Glossy provides network-wide broadcast with high reliability ($>$~99.9\%) and low power consumption.
 Within a Glossy flood, a packet is retransmitted multiple times, typically 3, and nodes alternate between transmission and reception to keep synchronization and reduce the number of concurrent transmissions.
-New variants extend Glossy with flexible transmission schedules and frequency hopping~\cite{Lim2017-RobustGlossy}.
+Variants extend Glossy with flexible transmission schedules and frequency hopping~\cite{Lim2017-RobustGlossy}.

-\textbf{LWB.} Low-power Wireless Bus (LWB) is a flexible communication protocol tailored to wireless sensor networks \cite{Ferrari2012-LWB}.
-Its most prominent feature is its ability to support many different traffic patterns.
+\textbf{LWB.} Low-power Wireless Bus (LWB) is a flexible communication protocol, supporting many traffic patterns and specially tailored to wireless sensor networks \cite{Ferrari2012-LWB}.
 LWB uses Glossy floods as communication primitive, effectively turning a multi-hop network with mobile nodes into a logical bus, in which any node can potentially receive any packet, without the need for expensive routing.

-LWB is a centralized solution; a host node computes a schedule that satisfies flows requested by (message)-source nodes, and controls the periodicity of communication to save energy.
-As such, LWB is a versatile solution for low-power communication.
-Since, LWB has inspired higher-level abstractions in low-power wireless systems~\cite{Ferrari2013-VIRTUS, Jacob2018-TTW, Jacob2019-Baloo}.
+LWB is a centralized solution: a host node computes a schedule that satisfies flows requested by (message)-source nodes and controls the periodicity of communication to save energy.
+As such, LWB is a versatile solution for low-power communication, and has inspired higher-level abstractions in low-power wireless systems~\cite{Ferrari2013-VIRTUS, Jacob2019-Baloo}.